codeanish/cpu-benchmark/README.md

 # Benchmark results:

+The below benchmark results are as a result of runs of the code on various different machines.

 ## Apple M1 ultra (20 core, 20 threads)
 - Single Core 29.2 seconds
 - Multi Core = 17.2 seconds